ErcBunny/DashToCones/doc/report.md

 # HISTZ DIP Coursework Documentation

-* Astern, achieve self-positioning by recognizing two colorful column and drive the robot through the middle
+* Astern: achieve self-positioning by recognizing two colorful column and drive the robot through the middle
 * School of Mechanical Engineering and Automation
 * Thu Nov 11, 2021
 * Yueqian Liu